aratare-jp/epsilon-clj/docs/troubleshooting.md

 ### Reason

-One of the most annoying bugs in existence.
 This is mainly caused by a mismatch tag within your template.
-For example,
+For example:

 ``` linenums="1"
 [%